zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-merge.md

 ## Example - Merge Many

 The `BulkMerge` method can merge multiple records with a single database call can significantly improve performance.
-It merges multiple entities with Bulk Operation.
+It merges multiple entities with bulk operations.
 The following example merges a list of customers into the **Customers** table.

 ```csharp
 DapperPlusManager.Entity<Customer>().Table("Customers");